Mark Belanger: Later life

 Belanger served as the Orioles' union representative for several years.
 He was one of the four players who led negotiations during the 1981 strike.

 After Belanger's retirement as an active player (and until his death), he was employed by the MLB Players Association as a liaison to its membership.
+He worked closely with its chief counsel Donald Fehr for years.

-Belanger and his first wife, Daryl, had two homes—in Timonium, Maryland and Key Biscayne, Florida—and had two sons, Richard and Robert.
+Belanger and his first wife, Daryl (Dee), had two homes—in Timonium, Maryland, and Key Biscayne, Florida—and had two sons, Richard and Robert.
+Belanger and his wife Dee would host Orioles players at their homes.
 He married his second wife, Virginia French, who survives him, in early 1997.

 A long-time cigarette smoker, Belanger was diagnosed with lung cancer in the late 1990s and died in New York City at the age of 54.
 He was survived by his second wife, Virginia, sons Richard and Robert, his parents, and three siblings.
 He is interred in St. Joseph Cemetery in Pittsfield, Massachusetts.